-Consultation sessions on housing reconstruction have been held many times.
+Consultation sessions on housing reconstruction have been held many times in the area affected by the Great East Japan Earthquake.

-In cooperation with national and local governments, JHF has provided local consultations on housing reconstruction for people in the disaster-affected areas since the Great East Japan Earthquake (1,558 consultation sessions were held in total from the end of March 2011 to the end of March 2016.)
+In cooperation with national and local governments, JHF has provided local consultations on housing reconstruction for people in the disaster-affected areas since the Great East Japan Earthquake(1,749 consultation sessions were held in total from the end of March 2011 to the end of March 2017.)